Tax Cuts and Jobs Act: Individual income tax

-Under the law, there are numerous changes to the individual income tax, including changing the income level of individual tax brackets, lowering tax rates, and increasing the standard deductions and family tax credits while itemized deductions are reduced and the personal exemptions are eliminated.
+Under the law, there were numerous changes to the individual income tax, including changing the income level of individual tax brackets, lowering tax rates, and increasing the standard deductions and family tax credits while itemized deductions are reduced and the personal exemptions are eliminated.

 Most individual income taxes are reduced, until 2025.
 The number of income tax brackets remain at seven, but the income ranges in several brackets have been changed and most brackets have lower rates.
 These are marginal rates that apply to income in the indicated range as under current law (i.e., prior Public Law 115-97 or the Act), so a higher income taxpayer will have income taxed at several different rates.
 A different inflation measure (Chained CPI or C-CPI) will be applied to the brackets instead of the Consumer Price Index (CPI), so the brackets increase more slowly.
 This is effectively a tax increase over time, as people move more quickly into higher brackets as their income rises; this element is permanent.

-The standard deduction nearly doubles, from $12,700 to $24,000 for married couples.
+The standard deduction nearly doubles for married couples, from $12,700 to $24,000.
 For single filers, the standard deduction will increase from $6,350 to $12,000.
 About 70% of families choose the standard deduction rather than itemized deductions; this could rise to over 84% if doubled.
 The personal exemption is eliminated—this was a deduction of $4,050 per taxpayer and dependent, unless it is in an estate or trust.

 The child tax credit (CTC) is doubled from $1,000 to $2,000, $1,400 of which will be refundable.
 There is also a $500 credit for other dependents, versus zero under current law.
 The lower threshold for the high-income phaseout for the CTC changes from $110,000 AGI to $400,000 for married filers.

 Mortgage interest deduction for newly purchased homes (and second homes) was lowered from total loan balances of $1 million under current law to $750,000.
 Interest from home equity loans (aka second mortgages) is no longer deductible, unless the money is used for home improvements.

 The deduction for state and local income tax, sales tax, and property taxes ("SALT deduction") will be capped at $10,000.
 This has more impact on taxpayers with more expensive property, generally those who live in higher-income areas, or people in states with higher rates for state tax.